AjoVarghese/victaman_task/README.md

 This is a static website with contact form
 This is mobile responsive

-#Installation
+#Installation:
 Make sure that you have node installed in your machine

-##Run the Project
+##Run the Project:
-CLone the project from the repo
+Clone the project from the repo
 Run the command npm i ,  to install all the dependencies Run the command npm start